 - Intentional disregard of filing requirements.

-- Failure to furnish W-2 or 1099 to workers.
+- Failure to furnish W-2 or 1099 to workers

 Penalties can be charged on a per return basis with a maximum level set by the IRS.

-More on Preparing and Filing Wage and Tax Reports
+Help with Preparing and Filing Wage and Tax Reports